 In matters involving staff Respondents, the head of Human Resources is permitted, but not required, to file an appeal on the basis that the sanctions imposed by the Hearing Officer are not severe enough, even if the Complainant does not appeal on that basis.
 An appeal by the head of Human Resources must be submitted by the date determined by the Title IX Coordinator generally ten (10) calendar days from the receipt of the Written Determination Regarding Responsibility (if any).
-The Human Resources appeal will be shared with the Respondent, and the Respondent will be permitted to submit a response by the date determined by the Title IX Coordinator, generally ten (10) calendar days after the Human Resources appeal has been shared.
+The Human Resources appeal will be shared with the Respondent, and the Respondent will be permitted to submit a response by the date determined by the Title IX Coordinator.